 We’re here to help you with that.

-Below we have reviewed 13 of the most highly-ranked areas in London for families.
+Below, we have reviewed 10 of the most highly ranked locations in London for families.
+The list is as follows:

 1. Isle of Dogs

-It’s not actually an island, but this area in East London is situated in a large meander on the River Thames.
+It’s not actually an island.
+This area in East London is in a large meander on the River Thames.

-In 2019, the Sunday Times named Isle of Dogs the number one spot to live in London.
+In 2019, The Sunday Times named the Isle of Dogs the number one spot to live in London, because of its security and standard of living.

 In the past, couples often moved out of “The Isle” (as it is called by locals) once they had children, and this area was once dominated by young professionals.

-But the quality of schools in the Isle of Dogs has increased drastically, making it an ideal location for many families.
+But the quality of schools on the Isle of Dogs has increased drastically, making it an ideal location for many families.
+You can find a lot of family homes in this area.

-Isle of Dogs is just a short walk to the major business district, Canary Wharf, and only 15 minutes from the city centre.
+The Isle of Dogs is just a short walk away from the business district, Canary Wharf, and only 15 minutes from the city centre.

-The average property price is £686,334 and expected to increase as the Isle gains popularity.
+The average property price is £686,334 and is expected to increase as the Isle gains popularity.
+You could say it’s in its early access phase for people searching for good London properties.

-It is such a luxurious neighbourhood that it is even known throughout the world to be the best area in London to live.
+It is such a luxurious area that it is even known throughout the world to be the best London neighbourhood to live in.

-Belgravia’s affluence dates back many years ago, and many properties are owned by royalty, and various embassies and organizations.
+Belgravia’s affluence dates back to the early years of its establishment.
+Many properties in this area are owned by royalty, various embassies, and organizations.

-There are at least 4 Michelin starred restaurants in Belgravia, along with incredibly high-rated schools.
+Belgravia also has numerous amazing places to eat and socialize in.
+There are at least four Michelin-starred restaurants in Belgravia, along with incredibly high-rated schools.

 Blackheath is a small country-like town in South East London, in the Royal Borough of Greenwich and the London Borough of Lewisham.

-Although it might feel like you are not in London anymore, the bustling city centre is no more than 25 minutes away by public transportation.
+Although it might feel like you are not in London any more, the commute into central London takes no more than 25 minutes by public transportation.

-This “village” consists mainly of Georgian style properties worth an average of £546,119, which is 8.7% below the London average.
+This “luxurious village” consists mainly of Georgian-style properties worth an average of £546,119, which is 8.7% below the average London housing price.

 The average age in Blackheath is 36, making this community a nice place for young families and young professionals.